Slaviša Stojanović (footballer, born 1969): Red Star Belgrade

 On 24 June 2013, Stojanović replaced Ricardo Sá Pinto as a manager of Red Star Belgrade.
-He lost his first game in the Serbian SuperLiga against Javor Ivanjica.
-In the second part of the 2013–14 season, Red Star won 15 games in a row and ultimately won the Serbian championship for the first time in seven years.
+He opened the league season with a 4–2 loss to Javor Ivanjica.
+Despite a mixed start to the season, winning five of their first ten games, Red Star managed to win 15 games in a row and ultimately won the Serbian SuperLiga for the first time in seven years.

 Lierse

-On 5 September 2014, he replaced Stanley Menzo as a manager of Lierse.
-He signed a contract until the end of the season.
-He resigned on 28 January 2015.
+On 5 September 2014, Stojanović succeeded Stanley Menzo as a manager of Belgian side Lierse.
+Signing a contract until the end of the season, Stojanović eventually resigned amidst a relegation battle in January 2015.

 Changchun Yatai

-On 13 January 2016, Stojanović was appointed the new manager of Changchun Yatai, replacing Marijo Tot.
+On 13 January 2016, Stojanović was appointed manager of Changchun Yatai.
 However, his reign was short-lived, with Stojanović getting fired on 4 May 2016.
 He was replaced by former Beijing Guoan and Guangzhou Evergrande manager Lee Jang-soo.

 Levski Sofia

-After a spell with Riga FC, Stojanović was appointed at Bulgarian club Levski Sofia on 30 July 2018, replacing Delio Rossi.
+After a spell with Latvian side Riga, Stojanović became manager of Levski Sofia on 30 July 2018, signing a two-year contract with the Bulgarian giants.
 The term was short-lived, as he was released by the club on 21 January 2019, amid reports of an upcoming move to become head coach of the Latvia national team.

 Latvia national team

-On 13 March 2019, Stojanović was confirmed as the new head coach of the Latvia national team.
+On 1 March 2019, Stojanović was confirmed as the new head coach of the Latvia national team.
 He was sacked in January 2020 after losing nine out of ten matches in the UEFA Euro 2020 qualifiers.

 Return to Levski

 In November 2020, Stojanović returned to Levski.
-Alongside managerial role, he also became a new director of football at the club.
+Alongside the managerial role, he also became the new director of football at the club.
 In March 2021, Stojanović tested positive for COVID-19 and was later hospitalized.
 He was absent from Levski's bench until the end of the season.
 On 20 May 2021, Levski issued a statement declaring Stojanović's contract with the club would not be prolonged beyond the 2020–21 season.

+Koper

+Stojanović returned to manage in Slovenia in March 2025, taking charge of Koper.
+He led the side to a third-place league finish, securing a place in the 2025–26 UEFA Conference League qualifiers.
+Koper also reached the 2024–25 Slovenian Cup final, but lost to Celje.
+Starting the 2025–26 season in the UEFA Conference League qualifiers, Koper reached the second qualifying round before getting eliminated by Viking 12–3 on aggregate.

+After a series of poor results, including an early Slovenian Cup exit against second-tier side Tabor Sežana, Stojanović was sacked in October 2025.